PHYS3888/Tutorial_DynamicalSystems/README.md

    - decays to the origin, and
    - spirals out towards infinity.

-Verify that you understand these two cases in the 'Time Portrait' and the 'Phase Portrait' views.
+Verify that you understand these two cases in both the 'Time Portrait' and 'Phase Portrait' views.

+__:boom: HOT TIP :boom:__: The 'Phase Portrait: Calibrate' option calibrates the axis limits to reveal the full range of the current trajectory.

 ### Solving a linear system